CryptoFxxker/CTOS/docs/README_EN.md

 ## Security & Compliance

-* **Principle of Least Privilege:** API keys should only have necessary trading permissions; withdrawal must always remain disabled.
+* **Minimum Permissions:** API Key should only have necessary permissions; withdrawals must always be disabled.
-* **Key Security:** Use `configs/secrets.yaml` (excluded from version control), or system key management, environment variables.
+* **Key Security:** Use `configs/secrets.yaml` (not included in version control), or system key management, environment variables.
-* **Risk Controls First:** Pre-trade checks, circuit breakers, kill-switch, rate limiting and logging.
+* **Risk Control First:** Pre-trade checks, circuit breakers, Kill-switch, rate limiting and logging.
 * **Reproducible Backtests:** All strategy inputs/outputs and market snapshots must be replayable.

 ---